 Recreational fishing is popular in Queensland.
 The results of the 2013–14 state wide and regional recreational fishing survey report that recreational fishing continues to be a popular activity; however the participation rate has dropped from 17 per cent in 2010 to 15 per cent in 2013.
 In the 12 months prior to November 2013 approximately 700,000 Queenslanders went recreational fishing (QDAFF 2015).
 Total expenditure in the sector is estimated to be between $350 million and $420 million in 2008–09 (DEEDI 2009).
 The tropical waters of Queensland are also a key area for tourism, attracting anglers from around the world and Australia.
 Popular target species include crabs, prawns and a range of finfish species including cods and groupers, coral trout, redthroat emperor, rosy snapper, and mackerel.
 For freshwater activity some key species caught include barramundi, eels, silver perch, and yabby and blueclaw crayfish.

-In 2010–11, the most recent year for which regional data are available, the total plantation area in the Mackay Region was approximately 5,900 hectares.
+In 2014–15 , the most recent year for which regional data are available, the total plantation area in the Mackay Region was 1,400 hectares evenly split between hardwood and softwood.
 The main softwood species planted are Caribbean pine (Pinus caribaea) and hoop pine (Araucaria cunninghamii).

-In 2011, there were approximately 3.5 million hectares of native forests in the Mackay region, comprised mainly of Eucalypt medium woodland (2.1 million hectares), Eucalypt medium open (532,400 hectares) and Acacia (340,400 hectares) forest types.
-Approximately 2.1 million hectares of the native forests are leasehold forests, 243,100 hectares are in nature conservation reserves and 235,000 hectares are multiple-use public forest available for timber production.
+In 2011, there were 3.5 million hectares of native forests in the Mackay region, comprised mainly of Eucalypt medium woodland (2.1 million hectares), Eucalypt medium open (532,400 hectares) and Acacia (340,400 hectares) forest types.
+There were 2.1 million hectares of native forests in leasehold forests, 243,100 hectares were in nature conservation reserves and 235,000 hectares were multiple-use public forest available for timber production.
 Major timber processing industries in the Mackay region are located at Proserpine.

 Areas of native forest, by tenure, Mackay region